 It has continued to grow in the years following their opening at the present site.
 Neighboring properties were purchased to expand over the years.
 Additions and improvements have included a larger, more efficient main kitchen area, a dining room that seats ninety and a downstairs banquet room that will accommodate 110 guests and parking facilities for the growing customer needs.

-The acquisition of large gas grills beginning in 1977 enabled then to do on-site grilling for thousands.
+The acquisition of large gas grills beginning in 1977 enabled them to do on-site grilling for thousands.
 That venue became very popular for company picnics and outdoor functions.
 The grill is also used for cooking out hamburgers, hot dogs, brats and other picnic fare at the deli during the weekday lunch hours in the summer months.
 Customers look forward to the start of the cookout season and the smell of burgers entices hungry folks to the neighborhood lunchtime party.

 The already full-service food service branched out to do even more high-end cocktail, dinner and theme parties such as luaus, Oktoberfests and elegant dinner parties for any number of guests.